ga-dutra/cinebookclub/README.md

   <br>
         <li>Add the tv-shows you've watched to your tv-show watching list, searching by its title
         <ul>
-            <li>You can also rate them, update the reading date and write a personal review</li>
+            <li>You can also rate them, update the watching date and write a personal review</li>
         </ul>
       </li>
 <br>